simonjstanford/wpf-notes/Routed Events/Routed Events.md

 There are three types of WPF events:
 - Direct events: event is raised by the source and handled at the source, like `MouseEnter` events.
-- Bubbling events: events that travel up the visual tree hierarchy looking for handlers, e.g. MouseDown is a bubbling event.
+- Bubbling events: events that travel up the visual tree hierarchy looking for handlers, e.g.` MouseDown` is a bubbling event.
-- Tunneling events: events that travel down the visual tree hierarchy looking for handlers . e.g. PreviewKeyDown.
+- Tunneling events: events that travel down the visual tree hierarchy looking for handlers . e.g. `PreviewKeyDown`.

 https://wpftutorial.net/RoutedEvents.html

 ```xml
 <Window x:Class="WpfApp1.MainWindow"